Azure-Samples/apptemplates-microservices-spring-app-on-AzureSpringApps/README_template2.md

 * Bind applications to Azure services
 * Open and test the applications
 * Monitor the applications
-* Integrate with APIM using Swagger doc
-* Automate deployments using GitHub Actions

 ## Getting Started

 ### Prerequisites

-(ideally very short, if any)

 - Bash on Ubuntu host or WSL2, Cloudshell
 - [Azure CLI version 2.17.1, higher or latest](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)